 Frequently Asked Questions about Registrar’s Office

-Yes, full-time, matriculated students can cross register for courses at certain participating colleges for courses not available at Alfred State College.
+Yes, full-time, matriculated students can cross register for courses at certain participating colleges for courses not available at Alfred State.
 Cross registration is only allowed for the fall and spring semesters.
-Tuition is not assessed but students must pay any fees required by the visited school.
+Tuition is not assessed but students must pay any fees required by the other school.

 First Time Users

-The first time you login to Banner Web your user ID will be your 800 ID#.
-If you do not know this you can use your SS#.
-The PIN will be sent shortly after applying to the mailing address you provided on your Alfred State application.
+Login to Banner Web using your student ID #, which begins with 800.
+If you do not know this, you can use your SS#.
+Your student ID # and initial PIN will be sent to you after applying to Alfred State.
+It will be mailed to the address listed on your application.

 After you enter your user ID and PIN, you will be asked to create a new login PIN (six characters, alpha, numeric digits, or a combination of both.)
 This screen will ask you to re-enter your initial PIN (which is randomly generated) and then enter your new six-character PIN, and to verify your new PIN.
 Click on Login.